Once again, it’s the season when high tech toys galore find themselves lighting up the wish lists of boys and girls of all ages.

 Otherwise, you’ll want to select a quality surge suppressor to go along with any electronic devices you’re giving or receiving.
 You can also invest in a whole house surge protector that works for your entire electrical system.

-Surge protection is more important than ever, because today’s devices, such as microprocessors, are much more sensitive to power surges than the less sophisticated equipment of previous generations.
+Surge protection is more important than ever.
+Because of today’s devices, such as microprocessors, they are much more sensitive to power surges than the less sophisticated equipment of previous generations.

 How to Choose a Surge Protector

 A poor quality surge protector is just as bad as no protection at all: it can actually put your devices at risk of damage from a power surge.
-Here’s what to look for when shopping for surge protectors:
+Here are tips on how to choose a surge protector: